 8. Click OK and quit System Settings.

-Your Mac will now use Google’s DNS servers to obtain the IP address of websites it needs to connect to.
+Your Mac will now use Google’s DNS servers to obtain the IP addresses of websites it needs to connect to.
 Try to connect to the website again.
 If it works, you’ll know the problem was with your broadband’s DNS server.

 5. Check your browser extensions

 If you have lots of extensions installed in Safari, one of those could be causing a problem that leads Safari to think a website is insecure.
-This is especially so if browser extensions are out of date.
-To check whether a browser extension is causing the problem, disable all browser extensions in Safari and try to access the website again.

 1. Click the Safari menu and choose Settings.